Jahi McMath, Teen At Center Of Medical And Religious Debate On Brain Death, Has Died

 "There's the commonly accepted view that a person is dead when all brain functions cease," Singh wrote.
 "But there's also the view that a person is only dead after their heart stops beating."

-And another view, according to Singh, holds that "a person can be brain dead even if certain minor functions of the brain remain.
-For example, if a patient shows a gag reflex, but no other signs of life, they should be considered brain dead."
+And another view, according to Singh, holds that "a person can be brain-dead even if certain minor functions of the brain remain.
+For example, if a patient shows a gag reflex, but no other signs of life, they should be considered brain-dead."

-"Jahi McMath was not brain dead or any other kind of dead," Winkfield said in a statement.
+"Jahi McMath was not brain-dead or any other kind of dead," Winkfield said in a statement.
 "She was a little girl who deserved to be cared for and protected not called a dead body.
-When she finally was treated like a human being she got better."
+When she finally was treated like a human being, she got better."

 Winkfield said the way she communicated with her daughter might not have been like how other parents communicate with their children.
-But she said her daughter's heart rate would increase when Winkfield walked into the room, and that her daughter could respond to Winkfield's voice with slight body movements.
+But she said that her daughter's heart rate would increase when Winkfield walked into the room, and that her daughter could respond to Winkfield's voice with slight body movements.

-Dolan, the family's lawyer, said that "the fight to hold the negligent doctors who allowed Jahi to suffer a severe brain injury will continue."
+Dolan, the family's lawyer, said, "The fight to hold the negligent doctors who allowed Jahi to suffer a severe brain injury will continue."
 He has filed a wrongful death suit in California Superior Court in Alameda County, as well as a federal lawsuit seeking to have her 2013 death certificate reversed and her date of death marked as June 22, 2018.